Social equilibrium

 In sociology, a system is said to be in social equilibrium when there is a dynamic working balance among its interdependent parts.
 Each subsystem will adjust to any change in the other subsystems and will continue to do so until an equilibrium is retained.
-The process of achieving equilibrium will only work if the changes happen slowly, but for rapid changes it would throw the social system into chaos, unless and until a new equilibrium can be reached.
+The process of achieving equilibrium will only work if the changes happen slowly.
+Rapid changes would tend to throw the social system into chaos, unless and until a new equilibrium can be reached.